 Driven by: Digby Martland and Peter Gethin.
 First race: Silverstone, 27 Apr 1968.
 Total of 2 recorded races.

 Warren A. Flickinger II (Golden, CO) raced a Chevron in Formula B in 1969.
-The car was usually entered as #5, was described as yellow/coral and had Vegantune and later HRE engines.
+Flickinger was born in April 1947 and was described in 1969 as a pre-med student and karate instructor from Denver.
+His car was usually entered as #5, was described as yellow/coral and had Vegantune and later HRE engines.
 The identity of the car remains a mystery but it is most likely to have been an ex-F3 B9 as all the B14s and B15s can be identified at this point and the B7 appears to have run in FC during the time, not FB.
 He raced this car until a Regional race at Texas International Speedway in July 1970 when he "flipped his car a number of times".
 He then acquired a Winkelmann WDB2.
 Flickinger, later of Denver, CO, went on to race a Chevron B18 in FB in 1971 and then a F5000 Lola T300 for two seasons.
 Nothing more is known of his 1969/70 Chevron and it is quite possible that it was destroyed in the accident.

 Tommy Clapham (Keighley, West Yorkshire) acquired a Chevron B9 for 1969 which was described as "last year's Sports Motors spare F3 chassis", implying it was the unused red car advertised by Sports Motors at the end of 1968 alongside Tim Schenken's usual car.
 Clapham had it fitted with a 1.6-litre Ford twin-cam and Hewland FT200 for hillclimbs but his only known appearance was a third in class at Barbon in June 1969.
 Advertised late November.
 In May 1970, Howard Wilkinson (Brighouse, West Yorkshire) appeared at Harewood in a B9 with Ford twin-cam engine but he also did not use it for long as, by July 1970, Bobby Howlings was advertising a "Chevron FB" with Cosworth Mk 13 twin-cam which was "3 hill-climbs only from new".
 In July 1971, Louis Lorenzini (Prestwich, Manchester) was racing a Chevron which was said to be "Schenken's spare of 1968" since hill-climbed by Tom Clapham and Howard Wilkinson.
 Subsequent history unknown.